CVS Health tops 3Q expectations, raises 2022 forecast again

-CVS Health topped third-quarter expectations and hiked its 2022 earnings forecast for the third time after booking revenue growth in all three segments of its business.
+The company set aside $5.2 billion in the recently completed quarter to cover payments over 10 years under a deal that, if accepted, would be one of the largest settlements over the crisis.

-The drugstore chain, pharmacy benefit manager and insurer said Wednesday that it now expects adjusted earnings of $8.55 to $8.65 per share for the year, a higher and narrower forecast than it made in August.
+CVS Health spokesman TJ Crawford said he had “nothing to share at this time,” when asked whether any states or tribes had said they would accept the settlement or if it had been offered to them.
+But he said in an email that the company was “encouraged by the level of participation in other national opioid settlements with manufacturers and distributors.”

-In the third quarter, adjusted earnings were $2.09 per share, as total revenue climbed 10% to $81.2 billion.
+In the third quarter, CVS Health saw sales growth in all three of its main businesses as total revenue climbed 10% to $81.2 billion.

-Analysts expected, on average, adjusted earnings of $2 per share on $76.74 billion.
+Adjusted earnings, which don’t count one-time items like the settlement, totaled $2.09 per share.

-The company booked a $3.4 billion loss in the quarter after reaching a $5.2 billion nationwide settlement of lawsuits over how it handled opioid prescriptions.
+Analysts expected, on average, adjusted earnings of $2 per share on $76.74 billion in revenue, according to FactSet.

 CVS operates one of the nation’s largest drugstore chains with nearly 10,000 retail locations.
 It runs prescription drug plans for big clients like insurers and employers through a large pharmacy benefit management business.